 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Learn moreWhat are good neighbors for potatoes?
+Learn MoreWhat are good companion plants for potatoes?

 Beans, strawberries, cabbage, garlic, pumpkin, nasturtium or marigolds go well alongside potatoes.
 Herbs such as peppermint, camomile, lavender and dill also complement potatoes perfectly in the bed.